tedeh/jayson/README.md

+# DEPRECATED - no longer actively maintained
+---

 # Jayson

 Jayson is a [JSON-RPC 2.0][jsonrpc-spec] and [1.0][jsonrpc1-spec] compliant server and client written in JavaScript for [node.js][node.js] that aims to be as simple as possible to use.